Fabijuss/Trace-ball/README.md

     // this is code
     code()
 #### Spacing
-There should a space seperating every element unless there is an operator.
+There should a space separating every element unless there is an operator.
 Example:

     var space = 1